 Ministers who when they retired had no home, (they had lived in parsonages) no retirement, and meager social security if any, missionaries who had to return to the U.S. with no means, Christian workers who had given a life of service who were literally left on the street.

 In 1977 the Children’s Home moved to the Ranch setting, leaving 8.03 acres with houses on North 36th Street vacant.
 The homes were remodeled in to 26 one- and two-bedroom apartments there is a central dining hall on the property.
-Boise Christian Homes, Inc. had a dream, it came in to being, a Children’s Home and a community for Senior Saints, an overlooked population then as overlooked as it is still today.
+Boise Christian Homes, Inc. had a dream, it came into being, a Children’s Home and a community for Senior Saints.